har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 ## Calibration
 * The gyroscope is automatically calibrated each time on power up.
 When you see the prompt for gyro calibration, make sure the gpsvario is stationary (in any orientation).
 If it's disturbed, it will use the last saved gyro calibration values.
 * You MUST calibrate the accelerometer and magnetometer correctly before using the gpsvario.
-* If there is no `calib.txt` file in the SPIFFS partition, the unit will prompt you to calibrate the IMU sensors.
+* If there is no `calib.txt` file found, the unit will prompt you to calibrate the IMU sensors and then save the file.
 If you want to force re-calibration, you can delete `calib.txt`  using the webserver access, and then reboot the unit.
 * You can also force accelerometer and magnetometer calibration by pressing **btn0**  during the on-screen countdown to gyro calibration.
 * When you see the LCD display countdown for **accelerometer calibration**, place the gpsvario undisturbed on a flat **horizontal** surface, and wait until it completes.
 * When you see the LCD display countdown for **magnetometer calibration**, [pick up the gpsvario and _slowly and smoothly_ wave your hand with a 3D figure-of-8 motion](https://calibratecompass.com/) while you simultaneously turn around 360 degrees.
 Magnetometer calibration requires readings with all possible 3D orientations and compass headings.
 Keep doing this until calibration completes.
 Make sure you are several feet away from large metal objects.